atomicobject/objection/README.md

 ### TODO

-* Diagram class initialization and its relationship with Objection
+* Diagram class initialization and its relationship with Objection.
-* Resolve circular dependencies
+* Resolve circular dependencies.
-* Cache results of property definitions
+* Cache results of property definitions.
 * Reconcile mixing iOS and MacOS X targets.
 It is currently a nightmare.
+* Document _Provider_ feature.

 Installation
 =======